Constraining Neutron-Star Matter with Microscopic and Macroscopic Collisions: Methods

 and depends on $n$, $\delta$, $\ns$, $B$, $K$, and $\esym$.
-We enforce this constraint only at densities where the experiment is sensitive.
-The density region of the HIC constraint is set by the sensitivity of the neutrons-over-charged-particles flow ratio determined for the ASY-EOS experiment~\cite{Russotto:2016ucm}, see also the previous section and a comparison to other implementations in Tab~\ref{tab:sensitivity_table}.
-This sensitivity curve covers the density range from $0.5\ns$ up to $3\ns$ and peaks between $\ns$ and $\sim 2\ns$, where the experiment is most sensitive.
+We enforce this constraint only at densities for which the experiment is sensitive.
+The density region of the HIC constraint is set by the sensitivity of the neutrons-over-charged-particles flow ratio determined for the ASY-EOS experiment\cite{Russotto:2016ucm} (see also the previous section).
+This sensitivity curve covers the density range from $0.5\ns$ up to $3\ns$ and peaks between $\ns$ and about 2$\ns$, for which the experiment is most sensitive.

-Neutron-star matter is composed of neutrons, protons, electrons, and muons in $\beta$-equilibrium.
-In order to apply the ASY-EOS constraint to neutron stars, we need to determine the proton fraction accordingly, see Tab.~\ref{tab:estimated_free_table} for the impact of different choices for the proton fraction.
+Neutron-star matter is composed of neutrons, protons, electrons and muons in $\beta$-equilibrium.
+To apply the ASY-EOS constraint to neutron stars, we need to determine the proton fraction $x_\mathrm{ASY\mbox{-}EOS}$ accordingly.
 For simplicity, we neglect muons because they only have a small impact on the neutron-star EOS in the considered density range.
-Then, the density of electrons is equal to the proton density due to local charge neutrality, and the proton fraction $x$ at a given baryon density $n$ is fixed by the $\beta$-equilibrium condition,
+Then, the density of electrons is equal to the proton density owing to local charge neutrality, and the proton fraction $x$ at a given baryon density $n$ is fixed by the $\beta$-equilibrium condition,